Mexico City, Mexico City, Mexico

 Located at the heart of the Valley of Mexico, Mexico City is the capital and the largest city by population in Mexico.
 It has approximately 9,210,000 inhabitants in the city proper as of 2020.
 The Mexico City metropolitan area (Valley of Mexico) comprised 21,804,515 residents as of the 2020 INEGI census.

-Mexico City's rapid transit network consists of 12 metro services, 13 bus rapid transit services (7 in the Metrobús network, 4 in the Mexibús network, and 1 in the Trolebús network), a light rail service, and four gondola lift services (2 in the Cablebús network, and 2 in the Mexicable network).
-It also has a regional rail service and an arterial bus rapid transit service (Mexibús network) that is not covered on this website.
+Mexico City's rapid transit network consists of 12 metro services, 13 bus rapid transit services (7 in the Metrobús network, 4 in the Mexibús network, and 2 in the Trolebús network), an urban mainline rail service, a light rail service, and five gondola lift services (3 in the Cablebús network, and 2 in the Mexicable network).
+It also has multiple BRT-lite services, of which only the one that is part of Mexibús is covered on this website.
+It also has a regional rail service.
+It also has an arterial bus rapid transit service (Mexibús network) and a rapid bus network (Trolebús network) that is not covered on this website.

 Mexico City Metro (STC)